KMOX-FM: KMOX news/talk simulcast (2025–present)

 On March 6, 2025, as part of a company-wide series of layoffs at Audacy, the entire "Hot" airstaff was dismissed, and the station began to run fully automated.
 Multiple news outlets began reporting that WHHL would soon begin simulcasting KMOX, with the timing of the move scheduled to be held ahead of the start of the 2025 season of the St. Louis Cardinals, for whom KMOX is the flagship station.
-Such a move would provide KMOX a full-power FM signal throughout the St. Louis metropolitan area for the first time since the late 1960s.
-That's when the original KMOX-FM (now the separately-owned KLOU) diverged from simulcasting the AM station due to new FCC policies at the time encouraging unique FM programming.
+Such a move would provide KMOX a full-power FM signal throughout the St. Louis metropolitan area for the first time since the late 1960s, when the original KMOX-FM (now the separately-owned KLOU) diverged from simulcasting the AM station due to new FCC policies at the time encouraging unique FM programming.

 The move was officially confirmed by Audacy on March 10.
 The station changed its call letters to KMOX-FM on March 24.
 The former WHHL/"Hot" hip-hop format moved to KEZK-FM's second HD Radio subchannel, which is simulcast in analog form via K254CR (98.7 FM), an FM translator formerly used to simulcast KMOX.
 From then on, Audacy has promoted KMOX's FM presence over that of the 1120 frequency as 104.1 KMOX outside station identifications.

+On June 29, 2026, Audacy announced the sale of its St. Louis stations, including KMOX-FM, to Hoffman Media Group.

 Programming

 Weekdays on KMOX-AM-FM begin with an all-news wake-up show, Total Information AM, anchored by Debbie Monterrey and Tom Ackerman.
-The program provides "Traffic and Weather Together" every ten minutes and news updates from the KMOX team and CBS News Radio.
+The program provides "Traffic and Weather Together" every ten minutes and news updates from the KMOX team and ABC News Radio.
 There is also a news-sharing agreement with KMOV channel 4.
 (KMOV and KMOX were both owned by CBS from 1958 to 1986.)
 The rest of the weekday daytime schedule features local talk programs with The Chris and Amy Show (Chris Rongey and Amy Marxkors) in late mornings and The Dave Glover Show in afternoon drive time.
 Sports shows are heard at noon and in the evening.
-The station switches to nationally syndicated talk shows at night including Our American Stories with Lee Habeeb.
+The station switches to nationally syndicated talk shows at night including Our American Stories with Lee Habeeb and The Other Side of Midnight with Lionel.
 America in the Morning is heard before sunrise.

 KMOX-AM-FM are the flagship stations for St. Louis Cardinals baseball.
 The stations have extensive pre- and post-game broadcasts surrounding each Cardinals game.
 Sports shows are heard on weekday evenings and on Sundays.
 Weekends feature specialty shows on money, health, gardening, veterans and home repair, some of which are paid brokered programming.
 Saturday and Sunday mornings also have Total Information AM news blocks.
 And Saturday overnights feature Old Time Radio shows.